Alcampopiano/OpenQuestion/docs/docs/installation.md

 new_user['password_hash'] = password_hash.decode()
 ```

-For more information on how to interact with the app's database using code, please click [here](advanced.md).

 ## Launching OpenQuestion
-Now that OpenQuestion has been installed, and you have added yourself as a user,
+Now that OpenQuestion has been installed, there are one or more valid users (i.e., developers and admins),
-the following command will launch the app and you can sign in with the
+the following command will launch the app which will prompt the user for
-username and password associated with the previous step.
+their authentication details associated with the previous step.

 ```
 anvil-app-server --app OpenQuestion